ligolang/ligo/gitlab-pages/docs/reference/bytes.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Bytes.size b` is the number of bytes in the sequence of
+The call `size b` is the number of bytes in the sequence of
     bytes `b`.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `Bytes.size(b)` is the number of bytes in the sequence of
+The call `size(b)` is the number of bytes in the sequence of
     bytes `b`.

 </Syntax>